Jr-14/my-website/README.md

 Colour scheme uses Tokyo Night Colour Palette - [Tokyo Night VSCode Theme](https://github.com/enkia/tokyo-night-vscode-theme)

+But for the most minmal website, black and white will do.

 ## TODO List:

 - [x] Generate minimal website with an /about and /blog route.